Bachelors degree (or equivalent) in astronomy, physics or mathematics.

 Mode of instruction

-Lecture notes made available after each lesson, papers from the literature handed out during lessons.
+Lecture notes made available after each lesson, references to papers from the literature will be handed out during lessons.